folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 4. Select the checkbox beside each piece you want to unreceive.
 Note: If you want to unreceive all of the received pieces, select the top checkbox.
 5. Click **Unreceive**.
 The selected pieces are now displayed under the Expected section.

-You can also get to the Receiving app from the action menu of an open order by clicking **Receive**.
+You can also open the Receiving app from the action menu of an open order by clicking **Receive**.